-Dr. Michael Rafii discusses progress in diagnosing and treating Alzheimer's disease in people with Down syndrome, with Dr. William Mobley, chair of neurosciences at UC San Diego.
+Dr. Michael Rafii of UC San Diego Health discusses progress in diagnosing and treating Alzheimer's disease in people with Down syndrome.

 Down syndrome is the most common genetic cause of learning disabilities in children.
 It occurs when an individual has three, rather than two, copies of chromosome 21.
 This additional genetic material alters the course of development and puts children with Down syndrome at risk for a number of health problems during childhood and later in life.
 People with Down syndrome typically also have mild to moderate cognitive impairment.

 Family support and enrichment therapies make a big difference in the lives of both children and adults with Down syndrome.
 We partner with national and local advocacy organizations and community agencies to provide medical care for adults with Down syndrome who are experiencing cognitive changes due to health issues or aging.
 We also conduct research studies and clinical trials, and provide assessments and resources for people with Down syndrome.

 Our clinic is part of the UC San Diego

 Down Syndrome Center for Research and Treatment, one of the first programs in the country to connect academic research with the treatment of Down syndrome for adults with cognitive issues.
 The ultimate goal of our research is to cultivate treatments that enhance the lives of people with Down syndrome, making it possible for them to achieve more independence.